 Even some great men in the Bible sinned greatly but received God’s mercy.
 King David was responsible for the death of someone and took his wife; Moses killed someone; Paul consented to murder.
 Yet they were all God’s children.

-Now, just because one is forgiven by God doesn’t necessarily mean all of the problems a person has will immediately disappear.
-A lot of times the consequences of our past sinful life can carry over into our Christian life.
+Now, just because one is forgiven by God doesn’t necessarily mean all the problems a person has will immediately disappear.
+Many times the consequences of our past sinful life can carry over into our Christian life.
 For instance, if a person was promiscuous and contracted an STD but turned to Jesus for salvation it doesn’t mean God will heal the person.

 Scriptures on God’s mercy, grace and forgiveness: